safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

 ### signTransactionHash

-Signs a hash using the current signer account.
+Signs a hash using the current owner account.

 ```js
 const transactions: SafeTransactionDataPartial[] = [{